 Red Pepper Flakes, beyond adding a unique heat to dishes, can help boost metabolism due to the capsaicin it contains.
 It also supports the body with its antioxidant properties and can benefit digestion.
 It pairs wonderfully with garlic, tomato, olive oil, and various meat dishes; it also adds depth to pasta and soups.

-The plateau soup, which carries the soft texture of the yogurt and the spacious aroma of the mint, maintains its classic flavor without adding eggs.
-This recipe, which adapts to every meal with its light and balanced…
+Plateau soup, which has the soft texture of yoghurt and the fresh aroma of mint, preserves its classic taste without adding eggs.
+This recipe, which fits into every meal with its light and balanced structure, is one of…

 20 Min